SolidifyDemo/Solidify-GitHub-Roadshow-7-migrating-from-Azure-DevOps-to-GitHub/notes/ReadMe.md

   * Add a .gitignore to get rid of binaries and other unwanted files: https://gitignore.io/
   * Push to GitHub
 * Microsoft VSS to TFVC tool
-  * VSS to TFS uågrade tool https://marketplace.visualstudio.com/items?itemName=EdH-MSFT.VisualSourceSafeUpgradeToolforTeamFoundationServer
+  * VSS to TFS ugrade tool https://marketplace.visualstudio.com/items?itemName=EdH-MSFT.VisualSourceSafeUpgradeToolforTeamFoundationServer
   * When in TFVC as above
 * VSS to Git tool
   * VSS to Git: https://github.com/trevorr/vss2git